 - Memory.
 Do they forget names and details more than usual?
 A gradual decline is normal, but significant failures to remember names of friends or family, steps in recipes or even traditions could be a sign of dementia or other mental impairment.

 - Mobility.
 Is the person having greater difficulty moving around more than past holidays or other occasions?
 Do they need to take breaks between tasks or have more balance concerns?

 - Emotional.
 Are their moods different than usual or do they shift moods faster from happy to sad/angry?
 Do they get stressed or frustrated more?

 - Physical changes.
 Are they eating more or less?
 Are they sleeping more or less?
 Both of these can affect mental health, and the opposite is true as well.
 Is it more difficult to do basic tasks such as dressing or grooming?

 - Perspective from caregivers.
-If your client already has a caregiver, their input can be sought as well.
-Is the client’s physical or mental needs growing beyond their level of care or medical expertise?
+If your patient already has a caregiver, their input can be sought as well.
+Is the patient’s physical or mental needs growing beyond their level of care or medical expertise?
 Does a care agency offer respite services?If the subject of home health care has already come up in normal conversation, the holidays could still be a good opportunity to continue these discussions about different services in your area, including types of therapy.
-Some agencies offer massage therapy, light housekeeping, personal care, nursing services meal preparation or other assistance on errands and other items that may help clients, especially those unable to do them anymore or uncertain if they can.
+Some agencies offer massage therapy, light housekeeping, personal care, nursing services meal preparation or other assistance on errands and other items that may help patients, especially those unable to do them anymore or uncertain if they can.
 Their reaction to learning more about some of these options can be a good guide how to proceed with these discussions after the holidays.